42 Years In Prison For Kenneth Williams, Convicted Of Driving Getaway Car After 15-Year-Old Hadiya Pendleton Was Shot Dead In 2013

 CHICAGO (CBS) — The man convicted of driving the getaway car in the murder of 15-year-oold honor student Hadiya Pendleton was sentenced to 42 years in prison on Tuesday.

-Kenneth Williams as found guilty of first-degree murder back in August of 2018.READ MORE: Amber Alert Issued For Four Missing Children From Racine, Wisconsin
+Kenneth Williams as found guilty of first-degree murder back in August of 2018.READ MORE: Over 25,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 He was sentenced to 35 years in prison for first-degree murder and another seven for aggravated battery, to be served consecutively.